partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 7. Partition as Nested Data
 In this RFC, we introduce a way to model partition as nested data and have used the produced nested-data in the final output of `WINDOWED` clause.
-We will provide some additional examples on how we compute the partition for each row and store it via nested data.
+Here we will provide some additional examples on computing the partition for each row and storing it via nested data.
+Some visual demonstrations are also offered here to help conceptualize partition, but should be considered informal and other concepts such as position variable will not be mentioned here.

 Consider the input data to be: